-The Restoration Section ensures proper reclamation for any previously mined site that the division has a continuing responsibility.
-The purpose of the reclamation is to alleviate the safety, health and environmental hazards of past coal mining practices while improving land productivity and enhancing the landscape.
+The purpose of the Abandoned Mine Lands Program is to alleviate the safety, health and environmental hazards of past coal mining practices while improving land productivity and enhancing the landscape.
 The program has been operating since the early 1980s and has reclaimed more than 10,000 acres.

-The funding for the AML Program is based on a $0.31 1/2/ton fee paid by coal operators.
-100% of the construction and administrative expenses are reimbursed back to the Division through annual grants.
+The funding for the AML Program is based on a per ton fee paid by active coal operators.
+100 percent of the construction and administrative expenses are reimbursed back to the division through annual grants.
 View our recent projects in the AML Program 2019 Annual Accomplishments Report.

-Indiana has had a history of requiring reclamation of coal mined lands since 1941.
-Indiana was the second state to pass laws to regulate mining.
-However, these laws had varying requirements until the federal law was passed in 1977 that required reclamation to previous mined land conditions.
+Indiana has a history of requiring reclamation of coal mined lands.
+In fact, it was the second state to pass laws to regulate mining in 1941.
+Because state laws varied, a federal law requiring mine reclamation was passed in 1977.
 Prior to 1941 and with some of the early laws, land was abandoned or not reclaimed in a manner that could support productive uses.
 These sites can be dangerous as well as a source of water pollution.

-Modern laws prohibited a coal operator from abandoning a site and performance bond is held in the division until all reclamation is completed.
-Once in awhile an operator will not reclaim a site thus requiring the revocation of the permit and forfeiture of the bond so that the land can be reclaimed under private contract.
+Modern laws prohibit a coal operator from abandoning a site and performance bond is held in the Division until all reclamation is completed.
+Once in a while an operator will not reclaim a site, thus requiring the revocation of the permit and forfeiture of the bond so that the land can be reclaimed under private contract.
 AML staff administer the reclamation projects for these bond forfeiture sites.